oskarinmix/micro-services/README.md

-# Serverless Framework Node HTTP API on AWS
+# Micro Services in AWS for operations

 This template demonstrates how to make a simple HTTP API with Node.js running on AWS Lambda and API Gateway using the Serverless Framework.